-Contractor Project Title Contract Amount \$ т. tract Period From: To DONS No. (II applicable) THIS CONTRACT No. "Contractor") whose address is entered into by KING CO is .
-UNTY (the "County"), and (the FUNDING SOURCES FUNDING LEVELS EFFECTIVE DATES WHEREAS, the County has been advised that the foregoing are the current funding sources, funding levels and effective dates, and WHEREAS, the County desires to have certain services performed by the Contractor as described in this Contract, NOW THEREFORE, in consideration of payments, covenants, and agreements hereinafter mentioned, to be made and performed by the parties hereto, the parties mutually agree as follows: Contract Services and Req uirements, and Incorporated d Exhibits. • • ements included in this Contrac rated herein by this reference: t and Document At Attachment Scope of Work Ex Exhibit I
+Contractor Project Title Contract Amount \$ т.
+Contract Period From: To SAM No. (if applies blo) DUNS No. (if applicable) SAM No. (if applicable) THIS CONTRACT No. "Contractor") whose address is entered into by KING CO is .
+UNTY (the "County"), and (the FUNDING SOURCES FUNDING LEVELS EFFECTIVE DATES described in this Contract, NOW THEREFORE, in cons mentioned, to be made and p follows: res to have certain services polices to have certain services polices ideration of payments, covenable formed by the parties hereformed by the parti erformed by the Contractor as ants, and agreements hereinafte to, the parties mutually agree as Contract Services and Req uirements, and Incorporated d Exhibits. • • ements included in this Contrac rated herein by this reference: t and Document At Attachment Scope of Work Ex Exhibit I